MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-notifications.md

 6. Uncheck **Subscribe** field if you no longer need to receive notifications for your feedback

 >[!TIP]
-> By default users receive notifications for the feedback they submitted.
+> By default, users receive notifications for the feedback they submitted.

 ## How to setup notification for a work item